IH2A/Swalkit/README.md

 # Install

-For more extensive informations about installation, please use the [wiki](https://github.com/IH2A/Swalkit/wiki/Home).
+For more extensive informations about installation without modification, please use the [wiki](https://github.com/IH2A/Swalkit/wiki/Home).

 # Develop

-You can modify the project to your requirements using the sources explained [here](https://github.com/IH2A/Swalkit/wiki/Developpers).
+You can modify the project to your requirements using the sources available [in the Developpement folder](https://github.com/IH2A/Swalkit/tree/writing-tuto/Developpement) which are explained [here](https://github.com/IH2A/Swalkit/wiki/Developpers).

 # Publications